JaysonPye/Journal/2024/October.md

 # REBRANDING

-- Hosting to hub.kids-up.app needs to happen asap
+[] Hosting to hub.kids-up.app needs to happen asap
-- Double check through the site and check for potential issues with the rebrand -
+[x] Double check through the site and check for potential issues with the rebrand

+-

+# TRANSLATIONS BUG

+- SVG MISSING classes.svg